TriangleBitDevs/TriangleBitDevs.github.io/_posts/2023-09-09-tabconf-lightning-session.md

 ### [Lightning-dev] Practical PTLCs, a little more concretely

 Greg Sanders, aka [@theinstagibbs](https://twitter.com/theinstagibbs) posted to the mailing list with an initial proposal for a [PTLC](https://bitcoinops.org/en/topics/ptlc/) implementation.
 In the gist he considers many potential use cases: single-sig adaptors vs MuSig2, async updates vs sync aka "simplified updates", amount of message re-ordering, and futuristic updates to mempool/consensus (including [APO](https://bitcoinops.org/en/topics/sighash_anyprevout/)).

+### [Bitcoin Optech] LND Adds Support for Simple Taproot Channels

+[LND v0.17.0-beta.rc2](https://github.com/lightningnetwork/lnd/releases/tag/v0.17.0-beta.rc2) is a release candidate for the next major version of this popular LN node implementation.
+A major new experimental feature planned for this release, which could likely benefit from testing, is support for “simple taproot channels”.

+### [Bitcoin Optech] LDK Merges BOLT 12 Outbound PaymentId

+[LDK #2468](https://github.com/lightningdevkit/rust-lightning/issues/2468) allows users to provide a payment_id which is encrypted in an invoice request’s metadata field.
+LDK checks the metadata in received invoices and will only pay if it recognizes the id and hasn’t already paid another invoice for it.
+This PR is part of [LDK’s work](https://github.com/lightningdevkit/rust-lightning/issues/1970) toward implementing [BOLT12](https://bitcoinops.org/en/topics/offers/).

+### Rusty's Revocation Secret Threshold Trick

+[Arik Sosman](https://twitter.com/arikaleph) wrote up a gist explaining a [novel technique](https://gist.github.com/arik-so/2d228c3046c65ce2f73ee9c9ac819ce0) proposed by [Rusty Russell](https://github.com/rustyrussell) that may be useful in revoking the channel state of a channel controlled by a 2/3 threshold multisig.

+### Results of Major Technical Investigations for Storm-0558 Key Acquisition

+In this [investigation](https://msrc.microsoft.com/blog/2023/09/results-of-major-technical-investigations-for-storm-0558-key-acquisition/), Microsoft determined that a China-Based threat actor, Storm-0558, exploited a Microsoft account consumer key, obtained from a system crash dump in 2021, to access OWA and Outlook.com.
+Microsoft's investigation revealed system vulnerabilities and oversights, prompting the company to implement enhanced security measures.

+### Taproot Assets: Issuing Assets on Bitcoin

+The good folks at [Voltage](https://voltage.cloud/) have published this well written and accessible [blog post](https://voltage.cloud/blog/lightning-network-use-cases/taproot-assets-on-bitcoin-and-lightning-network/) discussing [Taproot Assets](https://docs.lightning.engineering/the-lightning-network/taproot-assets)--how they work, how they leverage lightning's network effects, and introduce new liquidity management requirements and business use cases for node runners.